bitshares/dev.bitshares.works/forge/plugins/elastic_search_plugin.md

 Still, a workaround the limitation is available.
 A `visitor` that can be turned on/off by the command line.
 As an example something in common all ops have is a fee field with asset_id and amount.
 In `elasticserch-plugin` v1 when visitor is `true` this 2 values will be saved meaning clients can know total chain fees collected in real time, total fees in asset, fees by op among other things.

 As a poc we also added amount and asset_id of transfer operations to illustrate how easy is to index more data for any competent graphene developer.

+## Hardware needed

+It is very recommended that you use SSD disks in your node if you are trying to synchronize bitshares blockchain.
+It will make the task a lot faster.

+You need 500 gigs of space to be safe for a while, 32 gigs or more of ram is recommended.

+After elasticsearch is installed increase heap size depending in your RAM:

+    elastic@alfredo-worker2:~/elasticsearch-5.6.3/config$ vi jvm.options

+    ..
+    # Xms represents the initial size of total heap space
+    # Xmx represents the maximum size of total heap space

+    -Xms12g
+    -Xmx12g
+    ...

 ## Installation